 GSS Chief Executive, Calum MacGregor, said: “Our two new products are an integral part of our plans to rapidly grow GSS into 2020 and beyond.
 We already provided best-in-class technology with previous iterations of these products, and these advancements allow us to remain competitive and improve outcomes for our global customer base.”

-GSS was one of four manufacturers to take part in the initiative – the first of its kind in Scotland – during which businesses worked together on the production of materials used in manufacturing a range of household and industrial products which use sensors.
+GSS was one of four manufacturers to take part in the initiative – the first of its kind – during which businesses worked together on the production of materials used in manufacturing a range of household and industrial products which use sensors.

 Calum MacGregor added:

 “The Mirage project has allowed Gas Sensing Solutions the opportunity to further develop our research and development within the company.
 This in turn has enabled us to continue to produce leading technology world-wide for our clients.”

 Paul Winstanley, Chief Executive of CENSIS, said: “The success of GSS is evidence of what can be achieved when valuable knowledge is shared across academia and industry.
 Projects like this can help to develop complex technology for use across multiple sectors and will ultimately lead to the employment of more and more highly-skilled workers.

 “The overall ambition was to support SMEs to work together, develop and grow.
 Cooperating in this way can propel Scotland to the front of the global sensor industry and create a supply chain that is competitive on the world stage.”